bluelightco/blog-redux-toolkit-typescript/README.md

 To create your reducers, use the Redux Toolkit's createSlice function.
-In this function, you will need to set three properties: name, initialState, and reducers.
+In this function, you will need to set three properties: name, , and reducers.

  * **name** : Used in action types (String)
  * **initialState** : Initial state for the respective reducer (any)